2025Activity reportProject-TeamASCII

 Member of the editorial boards

-Josselin Garnier is in the boards of the following journals: Asymptotic Analysis, Discrete and Continuous Dynamical Systems – Series S, ESAIM P&S, SIAM Journal on Applied Mathematics and SIAM/ASA Journal on Uncertainty Quantification (JUQ).
+Josselin Garnier is in the boards of the following journals: Asymptotic Analysis, Discrete and Continuous Dynamical Systems – Series S, ESAIM P&S, Inverse Problems and Imaging, Mathematics Research Reports, SIAM/ASA Journal on Uncertainty Quantification (JUQ).

-D. Talay is Area Editor of Stochastic Processes and their Applications, Editor of Journal of the European Mathematical Society (JEMS), and Associate Editor of Monte Carlo Methods and Applications.
+Denis Talay is an Area Editor of Stochastic Processes and their Applications and an Associate Editor of Journal of the European Mathematical Society, SMAI Journal of Computational Mathematics, and Monte Carlo Methods and Applications.
+He is also Co-editor in chief of MathematicS in Action.

 Reviewer - reviewing activities